K4ys4r/BoltzTraP_Tools/README.md

 ## What is BoltzTraP_Tools?

 BoltzTraP_Tools is an interface written using Python 2 language.<br>
-It allows to parse and plot BoltzTraP output DATA:
+It allows to parse and plot and/or save BoltzTraP output DATA:
 - **.trace**
 - **.condtens**
 - **.trace_fixdoping**